 Francis is authorised by the Bar Standards Board (BSB) to undertake direct instructions from individuals and organisations.
 He is also authorised by the BSB to conduct litigation.
 He has a growing practice in this area and represents individuals and companies in his areas of practice.

-Francis also has an active Pro-Bono practice and assists the Bar Pro-Bono Unit in London with their ever-increasing caseload.
+Francis assists Advocate the Bar Pro-Bono Unit in London with the ever-increasing caseload.

 Francis acts for Claimants and Defendants at all stages of personal injury claims arising from road traffic accidents, as well as from slipping/tripping and highway accidents (occupiers, public and employer’s liability).
 He has a specific interest in cases involving Post Traumatic Stress Disorder (PTSD) and brain injury with behavioural and/or cognitive impairment.

 Francis advises and acts for parties in disciplinary proceedings across a variety of tribunals.
 He has previously advised and acted for professional and disciplinary regulatory bodies.
 He is very happy to discuss cases where advice and/or representation is required by:

 • All healthcare professionals (including medical practitioners, nurses, midwives, social workers, dentists, and pharmacists)